What Is Marketing Automation?

-There are hundreds of marketing automation platforms, the ten most popular boast over 83,000 clients.
+There are hundreds of marketing automation platforms and the ten most popular boast over 83,000 clients.
 That’s 83,000 businesses using only the top ten tools.
-And what’s more is there have been several high-profile acquisitions within the last several years involving marketing automation.
+That’s not even considering all the email marketing platforms.
+And what’s more is there have been several high-profile acquisitions within the last several years around the industry.

 Back in 2012, integrated marketing cloud company, Oracle, acquired Eloqua, “a leading player in the niche space of B2B Marketing Automation,” for over $800 million.
 More recently, Vista Equity Partners, a San Francisco-based private equity firm, acquired Marketo, ranked sixth in the top 10 marketing automation platforms, for almost $2 billion.